amer/resinfra/README.md

 2. Today I will look further into Consul, which was the main suggestion during the meeting.
 3. Not really at the moment, since this is just an exploratory phase now.

+### Roland
+1. I have set up and initialized my AWS student account
+2. I developed a basic terraform script which deploys a ubuntu vm to AWS EC2

 ## 21.11.2020
 ### Julian
 1. The last time, i did planing for the next sprint.
 2. Today, I'will use terraform to create a VM on an proxmox server.
 3. Currently i am not aware anything blocking me.

+### Roland
+1. I have read the documentation of terraform in order to get a basic understanding of the tool

 ## 18.11.2020
 ### Amer